smartyw/zephyr_examples/README.md

 # zephyr_examples
-A collection of code examples relating to the Zephyr RTOS
+A collection of code demonstrating aspects of programming for the Zephyr RTOS